cinaral/matrix_rw/README.md

 Use the MATLAB test and CTest to test the library before using.

-**WARNING:** Running the MATLAB test is required since library's intended use case is interfacing with MATLAB functions.
+**WARNING:** Running the MATLAB test is required since this library's intended use case is interfacing with MATLAB functions.

 # Usage: